-As are the vast majority of 'regular' GI Joe operatives, the team's reservists, or Greenshirts as they're sometimes called, are normal humans - at least, in an anatomical and genetic sense.
-They're drawn from the U.S. military's elite forces, and thus have exceptional fighting skills.
+As are the vast majority of 'regular' GI Joe operatives, the team's reservists, or Greenshirts as they're called, are normal humans - at least, in an anatomical and genetic sense.
+They're drawn from the US military's elite forces, and thus have exceptional fighting skills.

-Bonus Equipment: supplementing the below, standard gear, each Greenshirt will have at least one specialized device to call his own.
-This is almost exclusively tied to their standard specialty (comm gear for communications experts, and so on).
+Bonus Equipment: supplementing the below, standard gear, each Greenshirt will have at least one specialized device to call his or her own.
+This is almost exclusively tied to their standard specialty (radio gear for communications experts, and so on).

-Knife: standard military issue, every Greenshirt carries a blade with him in the field - and usually at any other point in time.
+Knife: standard military issue, every Greenshirt carries a blade with them almost everywhere they go.
 These weapons are made from m.v.
-40 materials, and can be used to cut through items of like m.v. or to inflict Slashing damage in melee.
+40 materials, and can either be used to cut through items of up to like m.v., or to inflict Slashing damage in melee.

 Bonus Skill(s): supplementing the below, standard talents, each Greenshirt will have at least one additional skill to call his own.
 This can be anything picked up in the military to date, or even something that these would-be Joes learned before enlisting in the first place.

-Martial Arts style B: every member of the military is trained in the fine art of self defense - even without weapons, they're a deadly lot!
-Thanks to this training, every Greenshirt may add a +1 RS to their Melee when attempting any unarmed melee attack.
+Martial Arts style B: every member of the military is trained in the fine art of self-defense - even without weapons, they're a deadly lot!
+Thanks to this training, every Greenshirt may add a +1 RS to their Melee when attempting any unarmed attack against their foes.